Michael Appleton: Return to Blackpool

 On 17 June 2022, Appleton was appointed head coach of Blackpool, his second stint at the club.
 He signed a contract until June 2026, succeeding Neil Critchley, who left two weeks earlier to become assistant to Steven Gerrard at Aston Villa.

-Appleton was sacked, seven months after his appointment, on 18 January 2023, after achieving one win in eleven games, leaving them 23rd in the Championship relegation zone.
+On 18 January 2023, Appleton was dismissed from Blackpool following a run of one win in eleven games, with the club 23rd in the Championship relegation zone.

 Charlton Athletic

 On 8 September 2023, Appleton signed a two-year contract to become head coach of Charlton Athletic.
-On 23 January 2024, following a 3–2 defeat at The Valley against Northampton Town, and no wins in ten League One games, Appleton was sacked.
+On 23 January 2024, following a 3–2 defeat at The Valley against Northampton Town, and no wins in ten League One games, Appleton was dismissed.

 Shrewsbury Town

 On 26 March 2025, Appleton signed a contract with Shrewsbury Town until the end of the 2024–25 season as interim head coach, with Shrewsbury 14 points from safety with nine games left to play.
-Following Shrewsbury’s relegation to League Two, Appleton signed a two-year contract to remain at the club as permanent head coach in May 2025.
+Following Shrewsbury's relegation to League Two, Appleton signed a two-year contract to remain at the club as permanent head coach in May 2025.
+He was dismissed on 28 January 2026 following a run of four wins in 16 games, with the club two points above the relegation zone.